Recently, we were invited to a wedding and were so excited to attend. And then, 3 days before the wedding, I found out it was “black tie only.”

-At this point, we slightly panicked.
+At this point, I slightly panicked.
 It was the night before we were leaving for the beautiful, touristy beach town where the wedding was to be held and neither of us owned any black tie attire.

 There are a few reasons for this: